carolinechoi/election-blog/content/post/2024-09-30-week-4-incumbency/index.md

 To start, let’s look at some statistics.
 There have been 11 elections with at least one incumbent running.
 Of those, we had 7 incumbent victories.
 That’s 63.64% of presidential elections where the incumbent candidate wins.

-This year’s election is particularly interesting because Trump is an incumbent candidate (who has lost re-election before) and Harris is taking over for another incumbent candidate.
+This year’s election is particularly interesting because Trump is an incumbent candidate (who has lost re-election before) and Harris is technically coming off of serving in the incumbent administration (as a vice president).
 Theoretically, Trump should do better than Harris, although he has had about the same amount (if not more) negative press than Harris due to his criminal trial.
 For this reason, I think the incumbency advantage doesn’t apply to Trump in this year’s election.
 I also don’t think Harris carries any kind of incumbent advantage because she was pretty irrelevant (and unfortunately the laughingstock of the internet) until she started running for president.
+She did inherit a lot of campaign infrastructure and donors, but undecided voters are still unsure exactly what policies she stands for[^2].
+So overall, it feels like a toss-up, with Harris MAYBE having a little more of an advantage.

 ## Don’t Look A Gift Pig In The Mouth